 - College graduates are more satisfied with their jobs because the pay is better, the benefits are better, and there are more opportunities for advancement.

 - Expands network of professional relationships.
+Study at the American college Dublin.

 Many professional careers require a college degree, and others require education beyond a bachelor's degree.
 Some occupations require a professional certification or license to practice.